 Harrison applied a research model called the Competing Values Framework to Danfoss.
 Based on data from over 1,000 organisations, it maps the shape of company culture based on two dimensions and four archetypes.
 Investing time in understanding the shape of your company can pay vast dividends when it comes to choosing and designing strategic innovations or culture change projects.

 “When INSEAD mapped our culture into the model, I just thought: ‘Yes!
-That makes sense,’” says Lesley Tull, Vice President People Development at Danfoss.
-“The insight was just what we needed to support our leaders in their development as innovators.”
+That makes sense,’” says Ilonka Nußbaumer, Head of Group Human Resources at Danfoss.
+“The insight was just what we needed to support and develop leaders who think strategically, anticipate, and disrupt market, and innovate to create and develop green solutions focusing on energy efficiency, sector coupling and electrification.”

 Programme design: a process of collaboration